MapleStoryA/orion-server/server/README.md

 ## Run locally with Intellij

-Once the database is started with `docker-compose up orion-db`, the app can be started by running the `Start` class.
+Once the database is started with `docker-compose up orion-db`, the app can be started by running the `GameApp` class.

 ## Installing Docker